-Polenta is ground up cornmeal that is boiled with a liquid and sometimes other ingredients to create a porridge like dish.
+Polenta is boiled with a liquid to create a porridge like dish.
+And you

-You can then use your creamy polenta with many types of vegetables, meats, and sauces to create wonderful fulfilling meals.
+You can use the extra creamy polenta with many types of vegetables, meats, and sauces to create wonderful meals.

 Polenta can make a great replacement for pasta, rice, or even mashed potatoes.